-Rather than being completely blind about what to say when asked this question in the course of your interview, it is advisable that you do some research prior to the date.
+Rather than being completely blind about what to say when asked this question in the course of your interview, you should do some research before the date.
 The interview is something which is a great boon to us in today’s times, and we should make the maximum use of it.

-In order to help you come up with a figure, you should make the use of the internet in order to find out just how much others in your position, do receive.
-This will help you a great deal in coming to a satisfactory as well as fair answer.
+To help you come up with a figure, you should make the use of the internet to find out just how much others in your position, do receive.
+This will help you a great deal in coming to a satisfactory as well as a fair answer.

 10. Ensure that you know what your own worth is:

 As it has been mentioned above, you should do some research from beforehand to find out what others in your post and with your qualifications get paid, however, along with this, you should also consider your own worth.
 Just because others get that amount, that does not mean that you have to settle for that much as well.
 Think about what things you as an individual bring to the table and whether these things could impact the salary which you receive.
 Think about things from every angle before finally coming to a conclusion.

 11. Be reasonable at all points in time:

 In the event of trying to sound very forward and very bold, you should not quote a figure which is too high and rather unreasonable.
 If you quote a number which is simply too extravagant then you will immediately eliminate as a candidate.

 Recruiters do not have time to waste on people who they think are incompetent and if you answer in an unrealistic sum, they will think of you as someone who is completely cut away from reality.
 Being assertive about your wants is one thing, but being silly is something which is entirely different.
 That is why you should think before you talk.